clearpath-docs/dingo-sphinx-tutorials/doc/Networking.rst

           dhcp4-overrides:
             send-hostname: true

+3. Modify the variables in the file ``/etc/netplan/60-wireless.yaml`` with the details of your wireless network.

-3. Save the file ``/etc/netplan/60-wireless.yaml``.
-You will then need to apply your new ``netplan`` configuration and bring up your wireless connection.
-In terminal, run:
+4. Save the file ``/etc/netplan/60-wireless.yaml``.

+5. Apply your new ``netplan`` configuration and bring up your wireless connection.
+In Dingo's computer's terminal, run:

 .. code-block:: bash

     sudo netplan apply

-4. Verify that Dingo successfully connected to your wireless network.
-In terminal, run:
+6. Verify that Dingo successfully connected to your wireless network.
+In Dingo's computer's terminal:

 .. code-block:: bash